-Applications to renew your membership of Cambridge Open Studios for the following year are taken between 1 November and 31 December.
+Applications to renew your membership of Cambridge Open Studios for the following year are taken from early November.
+The deadline for joining is 31 December.
 If you do not renew by 31 December your membership will lapse.
 Applications are made online via this website.
 Details of how to do this will be posted on the site during the application period.
 We will also send out reminders to all members during the renewal period.
 Please do not unsubscribe from COS mailings as this is the way we communicate with members.

 Click on the 'Request new password' button on the log in page.
 We will send you an email to your registered email address giving details about how to log back into your account.
 Once logged in you will be able to change your password.
 If you have forgotten your registered address please email email@example.com

 To edit your artist page on the website, log into your account.
 Click on 'Edit artist page' on the right hand side.